 - Has the older adult been under mental stress or experienced an acute disease in the last several months?

 - What is your loved one’s body mass index (BMI)?
 A BMI of 18.5 or less can signify that he or she is not eating enough, while a BMI of 30 or higher can signify obesity.

 If you find in answering these questions that a senior you love could be experiencing problems with nutrition, it’s a good idea to check in with his/her doctor.
-Hired Hands Homecare, the top providers of elderly care in Pleasanton and the surrounding area, can also help improve health and wellbeing for older adults through our services such as:
+Hired Hands Homecare, Sonoma home care experts, can also help improve health and wellbeing for older adults through our services such as:

 - Planning and preparing meals